colinjohnclarke/Jagenberg-Replica/README.md

 Work in progress on replica of Jagenberg https://www.jagenberg.com/

-link to code-sandbox below for functioning js which creates drop down pages when buttons are clicked.
+Link to code-sandbox below for functioning js which creates drop down pages when buttons are clicked.

 https://rczltg.csb.app/